Reg-Hub/API/PPSA Registrations/Values.md

 | NB | 1 - 5 min | N/A |
 | NS | 1 - 5 min | N/A |
 | PE | 1 - 5 min | N/A |

+\*Provided that the order is submitted inside Ontario business hours.
+†Processing time in Quebec can vary wildly due to the registry's rules.
+Extreme cases can be over a week (usually around holidays), but during normal times orders usually complete in around 1 day.